 New Jersey’s Largest Food Bank

-From Cape May County all the way up to Bergen County, we serve the majority of counties in New Jersey.
+CFBNJ serves Atlantic, Bergen, Cape May, Cumberland, Essex, Hudson, Middlesex, Morris, Passaic, Somerset, and Union Counties.
 We distribute food from our warehouses in Hillside and Egg Harbor Township to over 1,000 food pantries and soup kitchens in New Jersey.
 Our locations work as a team, but the hours and services do differ slightly, so please take a look at the pages for our Hillside location or our Southern Branch to learn more about CFBNJ’s hours, services, and contact information.